DFE-Digital/get-into-teaching-prototype/content/funding-your-training/index.md

 <a href="#" class="start">Check if you can get a bursary <span class="arrow">&gt;</span></a>

-##Get help to apply for a scholarship
+<h2 id="get-help-to-apply-for-a-scholarship" class="stand-out">Get help to apply for a scholarship</h2>
 You can get help to apply for a scholarship by using our Teacher Training Adviser Service.
 You can also contact the awarding body for your subject to find out more.

 | Scholarship subject | Awarding body |